Today, I want to talk with you about the power of taglines.

 Every day, I build brands (like the ones you see above) that get the attention needed to attract new customers.

 But after that, how will they remember your brand?

 It’s that special ingredient that transforms something ordinary into something spectacular and impossible to ignore.

-Every brand has key ingredients which impact perception, reputation and customer conversions.
+Every brand has key ingredients that impact perception, reputation, and customer conversions.

 But one ingredient has a unique role.